-The STINKWORT (Dittrichia graveolens) is your BEST FRIEND, depending on what side of the California grassland fence you are onóAre you maintaining exotic grasses for hay and grazing or are you restoring native bunchgrasses and wildflowers?
+The STINKWORT (Dittrichia graveolens) can be our best teacher of grassland ecology or the worst weed ever, depending on what side of the California grassland fence you are on. --Are you maintaining exotic grasses in California for hay and grazing or are you restoring the original California native bunchgrasses and wildflower meadows?

-The Stinkwort was first noted in California in Santa Clara County less than 30 years ago.
-The infestations on the San Francisco peninsula are mainly spreading along the roadsides, and in 2013, this new weed is not being controlled by any road management agencies, like County road crews or Caltrans.
+The Stinkwort was first noticed in California in Santa Clara County less than 30 years ago.
+The infestations on the San Francisco Peninsula are mainly spreading along the roadsides, and in 2017, this new weed has not been yet regularly eradicated each summer and autumn by any road management agencies, like those of Towns, Cities, County road crews or Caltrans highway maintenance crews..

-Now that this new weed has spread to infest more than half of California's counties, government agencies are starting to pay attention, especially since it is showing up in the Napa County vineyards and there are concerns that the plant might give an off-flavor to the wines.
+Now that this new weed has spread to infest more than half of California's counties, government agencies are starting to pay attention, especially since this noxious weed is showing up in the Napa County vineyards and there are concerns that the plant might give an off-flavor to the wines.

 Warning!
 Touching stinkwort can cause dermatitis, itchy skin, or blistering.
 Grazers that eat this plant can produce tainted milk or meat.
 When the seeds are ingested by grazing animals they can cause inflammation of the small intestine, and can lead to pulpy kidney disease or sudden death.